fsprojects/FsReveal/docs/content/formatting.md

 # FsReveal - Formatting

 FsReveal uses [Markdown](http://daringfireball.net/projects/markdown/syntax) as source for your slides and renders these as HTML pages.
 Whenever the following markdown formatting tips don't work you can always use HTML.
-This page gives you an overview about cases.

 ## Slides